 We plotted the straight sections of the larger cursuses in GIS, and then extended the lines across the mainland of Britain.

 It was apparent that some cursus lines aligned on a regionally significant hill.
-For example, the Stanwell cursus aligns on Leith Hill (Surrey) whilst the Aston cursus aligns far to its south west on Ryders Hill (Devon).
+For example, the Stanwell cursus aligns on Leith Hill (Surrey) whilst the Aston cursus could have been intended to align far to the south west on Rippon Tor or Ryders Hill (both Dartmoor, Devon).

 Some remarkable geometry also appeared consisting of right angled triangles and isoceles triangles, The angles within the triangles were usually multiples of 10 and/or15 degrees including 15, 30, 45, 60, 75.